 The Pelican Island NWR construction project consists of two major components:

 - Extension of Wildlife Way to provide a shorter connection to Jungle Trail - upon completion of this connection, a substantial section of Wildlife Way will be reclaimed for wildlife habitat.
 Once reclaimed, the net gain in wildlife habitat would be approximately 0.66 acres.

 - Construction of a phased-use building along Wildlife Way – located about 200 yards from Highway A1A, the approximately 2,250 ft2 building would initially be used as a Visitor Contact Station with offices, after which it would be adapted to become a refugeresidence once the refuge acquires a Visitor Center in a separate location.

 In compliance with the National Environmental Policy Act (NEPA), the Service will conduct an Environmental Assessment (EA) to evaluate potential effects of each component.
-The EA will be available for review on the refuge website: http://www.fws.gov/pelicanisland/
+The EA is now available: Download the Environmental Assessment (PDF)

 Pelican Island has changed dramatically over the years.
 In the mid 1800's, it was lush with mangroves and populated with varieties of nesting birds.
 At the beginning of the 20th century, after several years of hard freezes and a build up of bird droppings (guano), the island became a barren sand spit.
 The island experienced a resurgence in the vegetation by the mid 1900's.
 By the end of the 20th century, however, the island once again began to die back, but this time the overall size of the island was also diminishing.
 From 1970 to 2000, Pelican Island lost 55% of its former size to erosion.